 At St John’s we believe that it is important that boys are taught about life beyond their own experience and to value people less fortunate than themselves.
 We support one charity each year and raise money through various activities for their work.

 “Pupils’ concern and compassion are expressed as they proactively seek to improve the lives of those less fortunate in both local and international situations through their extremely successful charity fundraising.”

 ISI Inspection report 2016

 St John’s also holds an annual Charity Day and other fund raising events through the year.
-The St John’s Association organises a Macmillan coffee morning each year.
-Comic Relief is a favourite day with boys coming in fancy dress and sporting red noses while raising money for this excellent cause.
+The St John’s Association organises a Macmillan coffee morning each September.
+Comic Relief is a favourite day with boys coming to school in fancy dress and sporting red noses while raising money for this excellent cause.
 We also have fun raising money for MacMillan, Make a Wish and Save the Children on our Christmas Jumper Day.

 We have links with the Sunshine House RNIB school for blind and partially sighted children with significant learning difficulties and disabilities in Northwood.
 We visit with a small group of musicians at the end of each term and our efforts are always enthusiastically received by staff and pupils alike.

 We also take our Senior Choir, Brass Group, Chamberlain Wind Ensemble and Senior Recorder Group to Erskine Hall Care Home on the Watford Road to entertain the residents and chat with them over tea afterwards.
 This is always a highlight of the Autumn term for all involved and marks the beginning of the festive season.